NickBevers/github-slideshow/_posts/0000-01-02-NickBevers.md

 layout: slide
 title: "Welcome to Nick Bevers' slide!"
 ---
-This is a new line in this file.
+This is my newest slide.
 Use the left arrow to go back!